 Inside: Here are some easy tips to help you keep baby warm at night without jeopardizing their safety or overheating!
 Plus all of the American Academy of Pediatrics recommendations for safe sleep.

 And it’s an even bigger challenge when baby won’t fall asleep in between feedings.
-This could be due to multiple factors, but it’s often because they aren’t warm enough in their crib.
+This could be due to multiple factors, and one of them is because they aren’t warm enough in their crib.

 Babies are used to being nice and toasty in the womb and enjoy sleeping in a similar environment.

 Here are some easy ways to keep your baby warm at night without overheating or jeopardizing their safety!